ReviewsProcessorsBest CPU For Video Editing In 2025

 What is the minimum acceptable CPU for video editing?

-If you’re a professional video editor, then the i5-13600K is the minimum acceptable latest CPU you can buy.
-It is the best bang-for-the-buck CPU for video editing.
+If you’re a professional video editor, then I would say going with at least the i5-13600K is the minimum acceptable latest CPU you can buy.
+It is not the latest-gen, but it still packs a solid punch for editing.

 Recent Updates